New Agrarian School

 10. This document is intended as an outline only.
-Objective and specific procedures will be written in detail and shared with all students prior to each class.
+Objective and specific procedures will be shared with all students prior to each class.
 As well, discussion regarding these and other protocols related to the virus will continue during the course of each workshop, with adjustments and additions being made as required.

-11. At this point we at the New Agrarian School believe that at least some of our summer workshops can be operated safely.
+11. At this point we at the New Agrarian School believe that our summer workshops can be operated safely.
 Of course, they must not only be safe, but also inspiring and fun for participants while incorporating necessary protocols.
-Our hope is that enough conscientious participants will agree and that we can have a successful, if limited schedule of classes in 2020.
+We look forward to a great season of workshops in 2021.